alejandrohdezma/sbt-github/website/docs/integrations/sbt-header.md

 addSbtPlugin("com.alejandrohdezma" % "sbt-github-header" % "@VERSION@")
 ```

-!> Important!
+:::note

 So we don't force a version of sbt-header, it is requested as a ["Provided"](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) dependency so you'll need to provide your own version of [sbt-header](https://github.com/sbt/sbt-header).

 :::

 ## What does this integration do?